Fatal Fury 3: Road to the Final Victory

-Fatal Fury 3: Road to the Final Victory is a 1995 head-to-head fighting game released by SNK for the Neo-Geo arcade and home platforms.
-It is the fourth game in the Fatal Fury series after Fatal Fury Special (which was an updated version of Fatal Fury 2).
+Fatal Fury 3: Road to the Final Victory is a 1995 fighting game released by SNK for the Neo Geo arcade and home platforms.
+It is the third mainline game in the Fatal Fury series and the fourth game overall, after Fatal Fury Special (which was an updated version of Fatal Fury 2).
 Console versions of Fatal Fury 3 were released for the Neo Geo CD, Sega Saturn, Windows-based computers and on the Wii Virtual Console.
 The game is also included in the compilation Fatal Fury Battle Archives Volume 1 for the PlayStation 2.